aneldev/dyna-showcase/README.md

 - create a new css file (os less or sass, whatever your dev env supports for cssModule)
 - copy paste the content of the file `/styles/menu-style-EMPTY.less` where contains only the layout
 - apply your styles in this new file
-- load this file and pass it to `menuCssModule` prop of the `DynaReactComponentShowcase` component
+- load this file and pass it to `menuCssModule` prop of the `DynaShowcase` component

 **Example to load your own style**

 How to import your own custom style.

 ```
-import {DynaReactComponentShowcase} from 'DynaReactComponentShowcase';
+import {DynaShowcase} from 'DynaShowcase';

 const menuStyle = require('./my-custom-styles/menu-style-dark-forest.less'); // or import depends your dev setup

 export default class MyShowcase extends React.Component<any, any> {
   public render() {
     return (
-      <DynaReactComponentShowcase
+      <DynaShowcase
         showcase={showcase}
         menuCssModule={menuStyle}
       />